+Students in Year 7 and 9 sit National Assessment Plan for Literacy and Numeracy (NAPLAN) each school year.
 Students who have not achieved the cut point score in Year 9 NAPLAN must sit the Online Literacy and Numeracy Assessment (OLNA) over Years 9-12 until the standard is met.
-To meet WACE requirements, students must meet the Literacy and Numeracy Standard.
+To meet Western Australian Certificate of Education (WACE) requirements, students must meet the Literacy and Numeracy Standard.
 The school will provide parents/guardians with reports from national and statewide assessments and offer opportunities for discussion with teachers.